Afghan police: Rocket hits near Kabul airport, kills child - NewsBreak

 Afghan police: Rocket hits near Kabul airport, kills child

-KABUL, Afghanistan — (AP) — An Afghan police chief says a rocket has struck a neighborhood northwest of Kabul's international airport amid the U.S. evacuation there, killing a child.
+KABUL, Afghanistan — An Afghan police chief says a rocket has struck a neighborhood northwest of Kabul’s international airport amid the U.S. evacuation there, killing a child.

 Rashid, the Kabul police chief who goes by one name, says the rocket struck Sunday afternoon.